sardylan/qfm1000/BUILD.md

 ### GNU/Linux Debian-based (Debian, Ubuntu and derivates)

-All commands are intended to be executed using as ***root*** user, but can be issued with **sudo** in systems that provides that features.
+All commands are intended to be executed using as ***root*** user, but can be issued with **sudo** in systems that provides that feature.

-First of all, ensure to have latest versions:
+First of all, ensure to have latest versions (both repositories and installed software):

 ```bash
 apt-get update